+17. Be Passionate About What You are Doing.
 Some students have a negative feeling about research work, and that shouldn’t be the case.
 You need to have a positive attitude towards research work and do it at your best.
 Don’t worry too much about the technicalities and the time investment that comes with it.
 Make sure to develop a growth mindset and do it with passion to ensure you don’t end up failing.

+18. Have Fun.
 It is good to celebrate every success you earn.
 That is why you need to have a little fun at the end of your research work.
 Invite your group members for a small bash.
 You don’t have to spend a lot.
 You may need a few drinks or meet and congratulate yourself for the successful research work done.

 Let’s face it - Identifying research topics can be a daunting prospect.
 Outlined below are some of the tips to walk you through the entire process.

+1. Approach professional scientists at a nearby college or university.
 Usually, a good number of universities have research laboratories with students serving as Research Assistants.
 Feel free to reach out to any of them for guidance and ask relevant questions based on the project.
 Or, visit the school’s website and conduct an in-depth search on the departments you intend to research.